Philix27/rxedu_web/_books/logistics.md

 when every person is able to choose, obtain, and use qualitycontraceptives and other essentialreproductive health products whenever s/ he needs them.
-[11/7, 8:24 PM] PharmahubNG▫️: 💯There are Four Logistics pillars;-
+[11/7, 8:24 PM] PharmahubNG▫️: There are Four Logistics pillars;-

 Please take note of this;-
 The Four Logistics Pillars include s, but not restricted to;-